-To calibrate the analog input and output lines
+To calibrate the balanced input and output lines

-- 1. Make sure that the equipment is set up and that the Calibration Software is connected to the reciter. - 2.
+- 1. Ensure that the Calibration Kit PC is connected to the reciter. - 2.
 Select the Reciter Calibration tab, and double-click Balanced Line Calibration.
 The Balanced Line Calibration Wizard appears. - 3.
-Attach an AC millivoltmeter and terminate the output in 600 ohms (either using the load on the CTU or looping the balanced output to the balanced input), and then click Next.

-4. Adjust the slider in the dialog box until the audio level on the millivoltmeter reads 1 VPP (0.354 VRMS).
+Attach an AC millivoltmeter and terminate the balanced output in 600 ohms (either using the load on the CTU or looping the balanced output to the balanced input), and then click Next. - 4.
+Adjust the slider in the dialog box until the audio level on the millivoltmeter reads 1 VPP (0.354 VRMS).